 To fully understand the Artificial Intelligence and Data Act, it’s essential to grasp the key terms defined in the legislation.
 These definitions provide clarity on who is regulated under AIDA and the scope of compliance.

-1. Artificial Intelligence System: AIDA defines an AI system as any technology that processes data using algorithms to make decisions, predictions, or recommendations.
-This includes a broad range of AI applications, from machine learning algorithms to natural language processing tools, used across sectors such as healthcare, finance, and retail.
+- Artificial Intelligence System: AIDA defines AI systems as technologies that process data using algorithms to make predictions, recommendations, or decisions.
+This definition covers tools from machine learning models to natural language processing systems.

 Key Provisions of AIDA